jr987-NJIT/IS601_Module13_Jyothsna/REFLECTION.md

 - **Constraint Validation**: Ensuring unique constraints work correctly
 - Error Handling: Verifying proper error messages for various scenarios

+### Module 13 Reflection

+In Module 13, I expanded the application to include JWT-based authentication and a front-end interface, along with End-to-End (E2E) testing using Playwright.

+#### Key Experiences
+- **JWT Implementation**: Moving from simple database verification to issuing JWT tokens allows for stateless authentication, which is crucial for modern web applications.
+- **Front-End Integration**: Building the HTML/JS pages provided a tangible interface for the API.
+Handling asynchronous `fetch` requests and managing token storage in `localStorage` were key learning points.
+- **E2E Testing**: Playwright offered a powerful way to test the application from the user's perspective.
+Automating browser interactions ensures that the UI works correctly with the backend.

+#### Challenges
+- **Testing Asynchronous UI**: Ensuring that tests wait for UI updates (like success messages) required using Playwright's `expect` assertions effectively.
+- **CI/CD Integration**: Configuring GitHub Actions to run a server in the background while executing E2E tests was a new challenge that required understanding background processes in shell scripts.

 ### Module 12 Reflection

 In Module 12, I focused on completing the back-end logic by implementing User and Calculation routes and ensuring robust integration testing.